imagej/imagej.github.io/pages/Image_Intensity_Processing.md

 1. Duplicate the image, or, if it’s a stack, generate an *average projection* of a few frames.
-2. Threshold this image with the menu command .
+2. Threshold this image with the menu command {% include bc content="Image | Adjust | Threshold" %}.
 3. Hit the Auto button and adjust the sliders until all the cells are highlighted red.
 4. Click *Apply*.
 Check the following box: *black foreground, white background*.
 You should now have a white and black image with your cells black and background white.
-If you have white cells and black background, invert the image with .
+If you have white cells and black background, invert the image with {% include bc content="Edit |
+    Invert" %}.
-5. This can be smoothed with the command  and the black area enlarged slightly with  to give a better mask.
+5. This can be smoothed with the command {% include bc content="Process
+    | Smooth" %} and the black area enlarged slightly with {% include bc
+    content="Process | Binary | Dilate" %} to give a better mask.
-6. Using the regular Image calculator  subtract this black and white "mask" image from your original image or stack.
+6. Using the regular Image calculator {% include bc content="Process |
+    Image calculator" %} subtract this black and white "mask" image from your original image or stack.

 [Category:Cookbook](Category:Cookbook "wikilink")
 [Category:Tutorials](Category:Tutorials "wikilink")